Spoertm/DiscordEmoteExtractor/README.txt

 2. Bring up the developer tools of your browser (shortcut: CTRL + SHIFT + I).

-3. Choose the element selector tool, which usually looks like a cursor pointing and is located in the upper left of the developer window.
+3. Choose the element selector tool, which usually looks like a cursor inside a square and is located in the upper left of the developer window.

 4. Carefully click the scrollbar in the emote picker to select it (it should light up as a very thin line).